AdityaSalagare/biztel.ai_assignment/README.md

 ### **Bonus Points**
 - **✔ Authentication:** API key required for all endpoints except root.
 - **✔ Dockerization:** `Dockerfile` and `.dockerignore` included for easy containerization.
+- **✔ CI/CD:** GitHub Actions and CircleCI pipelines for automated testing and linting.
+- **✔ Kubernetes:** Manifests for deploying to a K8s cluster.
+- **✔ Monitoring:** Integrated with Datadog and Bugsnag.

 ---